junxit/us-congress-bills-113/metadata.md

 - 2014-02-10 — Mr. Hall moved to suspend the rules and pass the bill, as amended.
 - 2014-02-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 365 - 21 (Roll no. 55). (text: CR H1691)
 - 2014-02-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 365 - 21 (Roll no. 55).(text: CR H1691)
+- 2014-02-11 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 307.